PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 ### Bulk Actioning

 Bulk action dropdown is disabled by default.
 Once some of the tax items are selected in the listing, bulk action dropdown becomes active.
+Dropdown actionis are containing:<br>

+- **Enable selection** - enables the certain Tax
+- **Disable selection** - disables the certain Tax
+- **Delete selected** - deletes the certain Tax